FlaxEngine/FlaxDocs/manual/graphics/lighting/gi/realtime.md

 It uses light probes (world-space, automatically placed) to gather indirect lighting at a fixed location and then later sample it in materials (opaque, transparent and volumetric).
 To prevent light leaking, a common problem of light probe-based solutions, the DDGI algorithm renders a low-resolution depth buffer around each probe and applies the *Chebyshev* visibility weight.

 DDGI probes are placed around the camera and are split into a series of cascades to cover the whole scene.
 When the camera moves though the scene, the probes are scrolled to maintain GI coverage.
+Far-scene outside the GI *Distance* uses a fallback probe with ambient irradiance from the sky.

 ### DDGI Algorithm

 Flax's implementation of the DDGI algorithm uses custom a **Software Ray Tracing** solution and an automatically **scrolled probes volume** with up to **4 cascades**.
+Cascades closer to the camera are update more often compared to far cascades.

+Probes use variable-ray count based on probe state and variance of the irradiance calculated during probe update.
+This allows scale down ray count to save on perf when nearby lighting has stabilized and doesn't fluctuate but when for example nearby objects are moving or changing color then ray count automaticallly increases to account for dynamic lighting response.
+Additionallly, to amortize potential noise artifacts when using low ray count the blend factor used by the probe is high which slows down the GI changes.

 Watch the video below to learn more about the technical and artistic aspects of this rendering feature:

 <center><a href="https://www.gdcvault.com/play/1026182/" target="_blank"><img src="media/ddgi-video-icon.jpg" style="width:80%; border:4px solid #000"></a></center>